AlchemistSimulator/Alchemist/alchemist/src/orchid/resources/wiki/usage/installation.md

 ---

-Instructions about how to import the project can be found in the README.md file.
+Alchemist requires java 11+, if you don't have a Java Development Kit version 11+ installed we may recommend you to install the version of AdoptOpenJDK, which can be found [here](https://adoptopenjdk.net/index.html?variant=openjdk11&jvmVariant=hotspot).
+If you prefer, you can install it via [Jabba](https://github.com/shyiko/jabba) - a cross-platform Java Version Manager.

-***NOTE THAT***: Alchemist requires java 11+, so make sure to have a JDK version 11+ installed.
+For further information, the JDKs and environment tested [here](https://travis-ci.org/AlchemistSimulator/Alchemist) are those for which executing Alchemist is supported.